 '''

 function my_func(x : integer) return integer is begin

-if x = 1 then return x;
+if R > 1 then

+return (Rmy_func(R-1));

+else

-else return (xmy_func(x-1));
+return R;

 end if;

 end function my_func;

 '''

 VHDL Assert Statements

 Assert statements are supported with the -assert synthesis option.

 CAUTION!
 Care should be taken using asserts.
 Vivado can only support static asserts that do not create, or are created by, behavior.
 For example, performing as assert on a value of a constant or a operator/generic works; however, as asset on the value of a signal inside an if statement will not work.